edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part2.md

 ### Project URLs

 We can add relevant URLs in the [`urls` table](https://packaging.python.org/en/latest/specifications/declaring-project-metadata/#urls), which will appear in the sidebar on PyPI.

+Here, we set `Documentation` to a link to our docs (this Jupyter Book), and `Repository` to the GitHub repo for this code.
 <!-- #endregion -->

 ```bash slideshow={"slide_type": "skip"} tags=["remove-cell"] trusted=true